Collège Jean-de-Brébeuf: Programs

-The school is known for being very competitive in basketball, lacrosse and fencing, having won provincial titles in basketball several times and having many of its former students fence at international levels.
+The school is known for being very competitive in basketball, lacrosse, soccer and fencing, having won provincial titles in basketball and soccer several times and having many of its former students fence at international levels.
+The fencing coaches at the college include former Olympians Jean Marie Banos and Jacques Cardyn in sabre and épée, respectively.
+Olympic fencers who trained at Jean-de-Brébeuf include Shaul Gordon, Marc-Antoine Blais Bélanger, François Cauchon and Joseph Polossifakis.

+The last successful Cup run for the Varsity Intercollegiate Soccer Team tracks back to 2023, with a dramatic win in a Penalty Shootout against historic rivals Collège André-Grasset.
+Headcoach René Sarr, assistant coach Luigi Michel Larose and 2023 MVP Tuan Quoc Tran who finished the season with over 20 goals can be proud of their feats.
 The school also competes at provincial and regional level hockey, volleyball, cheerleading, broomball, cross country running, badminton and rugby competitions.
 The school's lacrosse team has been in the finals for the four years it has played and has won the title three consecutive years.